Dream-Part-II/ankr-research/README.md

-# Trusted executin environment research and development
+# Trusted execution environment research and development

 Research and development projects related to trusted execution environments